Peck's personal Web site

 We've landed at the Hotel Relais Ducale, facing the huge Piazza Grande overlooking the medieval historic centre.
 It's brilliant, not expensive, extremely helpful and friendly staff, and right in the middle of things.
 This is a bar/café on the Piazza Grande, with internal stairs leading up to what is really a second building, the original hotel, which had its primary entrance off an alley farther up the hill.
 They're joined now, though our room was reached through a labyrinthine climb from here; we found it easier to go in and out the back door past the original reception.

 The café is virtually a shrine to Terence Hill (right), an Italian actor with an invented American name (vere Mario Girotti) who in the 1960s and '70s starred with Bud Spencer in a popular Italian series of comical spaghetti Westerns, and then beginning in 2000 became an international icon for his role as the kindly crime-solving priest Don Matteo, with 172 episodes so far and still running.
-All of it filmed in Gubbio.
+All of the earlier years were filmed in Gubbio, though at some point they moved to Spoleto.

 The café (with Don Matteo memorabilia)